-Continuing along with the theme of fitting as much optimization as possible into a 55-65 character limit, it goes without say that you’ll also want to avoid filler words in your title tags.
-Because search engines and search engine users will naturally skim (or crawl) title tags for keywords and geo-modifiers, it is not advisable to write these as you would sentence.
+Continuing along with the theme of fitting as much optimization as possible into a 55-65 character limit, it goes without saying that you’ll also want to avoid filler words in your title tags.
+Because search engines and search engine users will naturally skim (or crawl) title tags for keywords and geo-modifiers, it is not advisable to write these as you would a normal sentence.
 It’s best practice to avoid words such as “the”, “and”, “of”, and any other words that are not essential to your title tag.

 To separate keywords for clarity, however, it’s common practice to use ampersands (&) or pipe characters ( | ).
 Using these symbols will help you to keep your meta-tags clean and easy to read while still allowing plenty of room to use geomodifers and keywords.

 Learn More or Reach Out to Denverdata Web Today